4phycs/4phycs.github.io/_posts/Paolo/2020-02-24-random_access.md

 Another way to see the same thing is to think that, even if I had the "possibiliy" to choose among an infinite set of numbers, for most of them the probability was zero.
 However I don't like very much this last interpretation.
-I can use it for the sake of math modelling what is going on but.... `there are no infinities in real life`.
+I can use it for the sake of math modelling but.... `there are no infinities in real life`.

 Infinities
 ==========